 Collaboration will foster a unique onboarding experience that will delight customers and multiply your onboarded rate.

 Feedback needs to be the backbone of your SaaS

 Although there are apparent best practices to improve Customer Success, you won't get far with guesswork.
 You need an objective way to understand what your customers want.
 That's why you need to gather feedback.
 But customers don't give feedbacks easily so you will have to ask for it.

-1:1 interviews and discussions are a time-consuming way to get feedback even though you can dig very deep into customer pains to find valuable insights.
+1-on-1 interviews and discussions are a time-consuming way to get feedback even though you can dig very deep into customer pains to find valuable insights.
 Surveys, on the other hand, won't take you much time to set up and you will get feedback from a lot more customers than when you conduct interviews.
-If time is a limiting factor, I recommend you to focus on surveys.
+If time is a limiting factor, I recommend you focus on surveys.